filipeth/chat-rag-local/README.md

 1. Modify the environment variables in the respective `.env` files (`./knowledge_base/.env` and `./chat_rag/.env`) to configure the Knowledge Base and Chat RAG services.
 1. Customize the services or add new ones by modifying the Docker Compose configuration file (docker-compose.yml) and the respective service directories.

+## Limitations

+1. Only `html` type file is allowed for now.
+In the future will be added support to other types of documents such as `.pdf` and `.txt`, and also websites.
+2. Not support for evaluations, metrics and tracing for now.
+Those are super important features that must be implemented in the near future.